 This bill would establish additional procedures for the temporary placement of a child with an able and willing relative under circumstances in which the child has not yet been placed with a relative prior to his or her initial hearing.
-The bill would require a social worker to conduct an assessment under those provisions, and establish procedures to hold a hearing for the consideration of that assessment and temporary placement.
+The bill would require a social worker to conduct an assessment under those provisions, as specified.
+The bill would establish procedures to hold a hearing for the consideration of the recommendations of the social worker based on the assessment.